-Calling Restrictions: Outward Restriction and Toll Restriction, when administered, prevent calls from routing via ARS.
+Calling Restrictions: Outward Restriction and Toll Restriction, when administered, prevent calls from routing via ARS in a manner similar to directly accessing a trunk or pool.
 Pooled facility access restrictions do not apply.
 In fact, the recommended arrangement to ensure that users make maximum use of ARS is to block dial access to most trunk groups, so that users must dial the ARS access code to place calls.